 Are the results of GAE permanent?

 While the results of GAE are not permanent, they can be long-lasting.
-Some patients experience up to two years of relief.
+Some patients experience from six months up to two years of relief.